 In accordance with the law, I am hereby tabling the Report on Saint-Laurent's Financial Situation for 2011.
-I will also an overview of our Administration's achievements, a summary of projects currently underway, and our outlook
+I will also take a few minutes to provide you with an overview of our Administration's achievements, a summary of projects currently underway, and our outlook for 2013.

-As you will see, 2011 was a year of advancement in several major projects including the introduction of innova-Laurent residents and all stakeholders in Saint-Laurent.
+As you will see, 2011 was a year of advancement in several major projects including the introduction of innovative and profitable initiatives for Saint-Laurent residents and all stakeholders in Saint-Laurent.